RCD(0,N)-spaces with small linear diameter growth: Introduction

-where $S_n=\dfrac{n}{4(n-1)} \dfrac{1}{3^n} \left(\dfrac{n-2}{n-1}\right)^{n-1}$.\ Then the fundamental group $\pi_{1}(X)$ is finitely generated. \item If $n=2$, then the fundamental group $\pi_{1}(X)$ is finitely generated. \end{enumerate} \end{cor} Note that in the case $n=2$, we remove the linear diameter growth condition in Theorem \ref{thm1.1}, since in this case, X is actually an Alexandrov space.\\ Moreover, if an RCD($0,N$) space has linear volume growth, then by Huang \cite{huang2020almost}, its diameter growth is sublinear, which was proved on manifolds by Sormani \cite{sormani2000almost}.
-Thus, we get the following corollary. \begin{cor} Let $(X,d,m)$ be an RCD(0,N) space with $m(B_{r}(p))\leqslant Cr$ for some positive constant $C$ and $N\in[1,\infty)$.\ Then the revised fundamental group G(X) is finitely generated. \end{cor} The paper is organized as follows.
+where $S_n=\dfrac{n}{4(n-1)} \dfrac{1}{3^n} \left(\dfrac{n-2}{n-1}\right)^{n-1}$, then the fundamental group $\pi_{1}(X)$ is finitely generated. \item If $n=2$, then the fundamental group $\pi_{1}(X)$ is finitely generated. \end{enumerate} \end{cor} Moreover, if an RCD($0,N$) space has linear volume growth, then by Huang \cite{huang2020almost}, its diameter growth is sublinear, which was proved on manifolds by Sormani \cite{sormani2000almost}.
+Thus, we get the following corollary. \begin{cor} Let $(X,d,m)$ be an RCD(0,N) space with $m(B_{r}(p))\leqslant Cr$ for some positive constant $C$ and $N\in[1,\infty)$.\ Then the fundamental group $\pi_{1}(X)$ is finitely generated. \end{cor} The paper is organized as follows.
 In section \ref{2}, we recall the definition of lower Ricci curvature bounds on metric measure spaces and review some basic properties and useful results.
 In particular, we will discuss Mondino and Wei's work on the universal cover of RCD($K,N$) spaces \cite{mondino2019universal}.
 In section \ref{3}, we generalize Sormani's technical lemmas to RCD($0,N$) spaces, and the proof of Theorem \ref{thm1.1}, Corollary \ref{cor1.2} and \ref{cor1.3} are presented in section \ref{4}.